manuelerdoes/manusblog_next/README.md

 * bloglist sometimes shows non-public, sometimes not 🌶️
 * In blogView change basis values with custom tailwind class or just use non-tailwind-flex
 * solve the "upload picture" problem
+* uploadpicture: connect pic to blog in edit mode when uploading ✅
+* uploadpicture: find way to connect pic in new blog.
 * auth: set avatar
 * disable comments
 * topic designs